Freestyle wrestling: Layout of the mat

 The match takes place on a thick rubber mat that is shock-absorbing to ensure safety.
 For the Olympic Games, all World Championships, and World Cups, the mat has to be new.
 The main wrestling area has a nine-meter diameter and is surrounded by a 1.5 m border of the same thickness known as the protection area.
 Inside the nine meter in diameter circle is a red band of one meter (3 ft 3 in) in width that is on the outer edge of the circle and is known as the red zone.
 The red zone is used to help indicate passivity on the part of a wrestler; thus, it is also known as the passivity zone.
 Inside the red zone is the central wrestling area which is seven meters 7 m in diameter.
-In the middle of the central surface of wrestling is the central circle, which is one meter in diameter.
+In the middle of the central surface of wrestling is the central circlewhich is one meter in diameter.
 The central circle is surrounded by a band 10 centimeters (4 in) wide and is divided in half by a red line eight centimeters (3 1/8 in) in width.
-The diagonally opposite corners of the mat are marked with the wrestlers' colors, red and blue or in some areas, Red and Green.
+The diagonally opposite corners of the mat are marked with the wrestlers' colors, red and blue or in some areas, red and green.

 For competition in the Olympic Games, the World Championships, and the Continental Championships, the mat is installed on a platform no greater than 1.1 m in height.
 If the mat lies on a podium and the protection margin (covering and free space around the mat) does not reach two meters (6 ft 6 in), the sides of the podium are covered with 45° (degree) inclined panels.
 In all cases, the color of the protection area is different from the color of the mat.